 A forward-thinking home designed for family health and joy

-After a long time living in a Northbrook split-level house, these family-gathering homeowners desired larger entertaining spaces that would provide for empty-nest, single-floor living as well as a nature-driven, health-optimizing design and amenities.
-Less than a mile away from their previous home, we were able to design and build them a beautifully unpretentious home nestled in the natural surroundings at the end of a cul de sac.
+After a long time living in a Northbrook split-level house, these family-gathering homeowners desired larger entertaining spaces.
+The outcome strived to provide for empty-nest, single-floor living as well as nature-driven, health-optimizing design and amenities.
+Less than a mile away from their previous home, we were able to design and build them a beautifully unpretentious craftsman mountain home nestled in the natural surroundings at the end of a cul de sac.

 As budget-minded homeowners, they very much appreciated the value of the design and the budget being tied together through a single team.
-A very methodical approach (with a very detailed document of room-by-room ideas from the homeowner) allowed the design to become one of the most program-driven in our portfolio, with educated inspiration and specialty expertise informing the process throughout.
+A very methodical approach (with a very detailed document of room-by-room ideas from the homeowner) allowed the design to become one of the most program-driven in our portfolio.
+Educated inspiration and specialty expertise informed the mountain craftsman design and build process throughout.

 In a home where the focus is connection with friends and family, everything has its place, materials are natural, ornamentation is subtle and simple joy is tangible.